 – Rob Hay, Deputy Head of Tax Strategy, Welsh Revenue Authority

-– TBC: representatives of Revenue Scotland & Department of Finance, Northern Ireland
+– Tony Simpson, Director of Strategic Policy, Department of Finance, Northern Ireland

 Dyfed Alsop is the first Chief Executive of the WRA.
 He started his career in the private sector working for HSBC in Wales and internationally.
 He moved into civil service and held various roles at HM Treasury before joining HM Revenue and Customs in 2003, where he held positions in the Strategy Unit and in Knowledge, Analysis and Intelligence.
 He subsequently held a number of board level roles at the Valuation Office Agency (VOA), recently as Chief Strategy Officer.
 Whilst at the VOA, he designed and delivered major change programmes, including significant reforms to the local tax system.
 Dyfed has acted as the Welsh Revenue Authority (WRA) Implementation Director since August 2016.

-Anna Adams is Deputy Director for Tax Strategy, Policy and Engagement at the Welsh Treasury, where she is responsible for the formulation and development of tax policy for the Welsh Government.
+Anna Adams is Deputy Director for Tax Strategy, and Intergovernmental Relations at the Welsh Treasury, where she is responsible for the formulation and development of tax policy for the Welsh Government.
 Prior to joining the Welsh Government, Anna worked for the City of Philadelphia for 11 years, most recently serving as Budget Director.

 ‘The dreadful monster and its poor relations- taxing, spending and the United Kingdom 1707 – 2021’ – a panel debate based on The Dreadful Monster and its Poor Relations (penguin.co.uk)